A coupled Kolmogorov-Arnold Network and Level-Set framework for evolving interfaces: Problem Statement Methodology

 The training procedure for the KAN framework is structurally similar in both the one-dimensional and two-dimensional Stefan problems.
 We employ the AdamW optimizer with weight decay regularization and a learning rate scheduler to adaptively reduce the step size when the loss plateaus.

 During optimization, gradient clipping is applied to avoid exploding gradients, and resampling of collocation points is performed iteratively to improve resolution near the moving interface.
 This adaptive resampling ensures that steep gradients at the solid–liquid boundary are accurately captured as training progresses.
-The overall training iteration for the n-dimensional Stefan problem is summarized below.
+The overall training iteration in the KANLS methodology for the n-dimensional Stefan problem is summarized below in Algorithm ~\ref{alg:train_itr}.